Stop what you’re reading! Vitamin C is a lot of things, but it’s not what these myths make it out to be.

 Some of the other fresh finds that produce vitamin C are passionfruit, pineapple, papaya, green tea, blueberries, and acai berries.
 The more ingredients you know of, the better your skin can be!

 Vitamin C is our friend– don’t you forget it!
-The next time you’re shopping for a new skincare product to add to your lineup, look for one that includes vitamin C and see how you like it.
+The next time you’re shopping for a new skincare product to add to your lineup, look for one that includes vitamin C (like our Afterglow Serum) and see how you like it.
 Brighter, better days are ahead.